IBM/migrate-app-to-openshift-using-ta/README.md

    To access the migrated app on OpenShift, get the URL of the app from OpenShift web console.

-   `OpenShift Web Console > Go to your project`
+   `OpenShift Web Console > Go to your project > Overview`

-   Overview section lists the application deployed with URL, click the Open Url icon on the OpenShift console.
+   `Overview` section lists the application deployed with URL, click the Open Url icon on the OpenShift console.
    It will show you the WebSphere Liberty console by default.
 Add the context-root for your app at the end of the URL and ten your application will be acceessible.